Illinois vs. Missouri: Sportsbook promo codes, odds, spread, over/under - December 22

 Illinois vs. Missouri Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup listed at multiple sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available at individual sportsbooks.

 |Favorite